-CLASS OF 2016
+CLASS OF 2017

-Year 12 Results 2016
+Year 12 Results 2017

-It gives me great pleasure to share with you the St John’s Grammar School SACE results and achievements for 2016.
+It gives me great pleasure to share with you the St John’s Grammar School SACE results and achievements for 2017.

-12% of the Year 12 cohort achieved an ATAR of 95 or higher and 30% achieved an ATAR of 90 or more.
-In addition, the results of the remainder of the cohort are pleasing and in some cases higher than they had hoped for.
-82% of all grades were As or Bs and 34% of all grades were As.
+Our Year 12 students have achieved exceptionally well.
+20% of the cohort achieved an ATAR (Australian Tertiary Academic Ranking) of 95 or more and 35% achieved an ATAR of 90 or more.
+In addition, the results of the remainder of the cohort are pleasing and in some cases higher than they dared to dream.

-Amelia Johnson (Research Project B)
+Jessica Gower (Research Project B)

 Students who achieved an ATAR of 90+